Locally conformal expanding Actions: Markov Partition and Thermodynamic of the induced skew product: Countable Markov partitions and ergodicity of induced map

 Dynamical systems that admit Markov partitions with finite or countable number of partition elements allow symbolic representations by topological Markov shifts with finite or countable alphabets.
 As a result these systems exhibit high level of chaotic behaviors of trajectories.
-Our aim in this section is to construct a countable Markov partition with the finite images and the finite cycle properties for locally expanding semigroups.
+In this section we will construct a countable Markov partition with the finite images (FIP) and the finite cycle (FCP) properties for locally conformal semigroups.
+Moreover, we use the countable Markov partition to acquire a bounded distortion formulation for the induced map $F$ given by (\ref{ind}).